Home

 Project Closure

 Project closure is the last phase of the project management process.
-Preliminary acceptance of the project result is accomplished; yet minor items may still be open, summarized on a list of open points, LOP (sometimes also referred to as list of open items).
-We basically continue applying all tools of implementation phase until the LOP can be officially closed.
+Upon the end of implementation phase, preliminary acceptance of the project result is accomplished; yet minor items may still be open, summarized on a list of open points, LOP (sometimes also referred to as list of open items).

-Our major activities in closure phase are:
+Our major activities to close the project phase are:

 • resolve all those open points of the LOP